Our U-Pick Apples start September 5 and go until middle of October. Apple U-Pic Saturday and Sunday Only.

 Farm Market Address 3452 Friday Road, Coloma, MI.
 Open Everyday 9am to 7pm Eastern Time.
 I-94 Easy Off Easy On at Exit #39.

-Take and Bake Pies are here!
+Take and Bake Pies are delicious!
+They are $14.99 and only take 1 hour to bake, you bake them frozen.
 We also have lots of Jams, Preserves, Salsa, Dressings & Local Raw Honey.

 Fruit Acres Farm Market is at 3452 Friday road, Coloma, MI.
 This is right off I-94 at Exit #39 in Michigan on the south side of the highway.
-We are open everyday 9 to 7 eastern time.
+We are open at the farm market everyday 9 to 7 eastern time.